comms365/developer-test/README.md

 Upon activating a connection, the associated user needs to receive an email telling them the IP address of the connection and when it was activated

+This application uses http basic authentication. see `application_controller.rb` for details

 ## Requirements

 Create an rails API endpoint to transition an inactive connection to active